QuestaGame & UniBioQuest

 I am located overseas/interstate.
 Can I still participate?

 Yes.
-We highly encourage participants to look for species on campus, however participants can also look for species elsewhere.
+Participants can also look for species anywhere, however we highly encourage participants to look for species on campus.
 Sightings made off campus will not go towards in-house prizes.

 Can I look for plants as well?